-HMH Grade 7 English 3D materials reflect students' cultures, languages, and backgrounds.
-The materials are reflective of different cultures and languages as found in Language Launch Volume 1, Unit 3, p.
-2 of Community Voices.
+HMH Grade 8 English 3D materials reflect students' cultures, languages, and backgrounds.
+An example is found in Language Launch Volume 1, Unit 4 of the topic, "On the Map.".
 The Teaching Guide includes a section titled, "Heads Up."
-This section of the materials reminds the teacher to consider different cultures represented in the classroom as well as the importance of incorporating students' cultures, interests and languages into the lesson.
+This section of the materials encourages the teacher to consider the different cultures represented in the classroom and the importance of incorporating students' cultures, interests and languages into the lesson.

 The materials support language for social and instructional interactions.
-Page 7 of the Teaching Guide for Unit 3 includes a section, "Facilitate Sharing Translations" where students are placed in pairs (and assigned A or B) to practice responding to a prompt where students share words in languages other than English (if applicable).
+Page 8 of the Teaching Guide for Unit 4 includes a section, "Facilitate Sharing Translations" where students are placed in pairs (and assigned A or B) to practice responding to a prompt where students share words in languages other than English (if applicable).
 Students then swap roles.
-Language Launch Volume 2 Lesson 8: Ten-Minute Response has activities that encourage student collaboration.
-Students are asked to work with a partner to write a ten-minute response using the sentence stems provided.

-The Close Reading Text for English 3D, Course B, Volume 1 provides an example of how ELD-SI intertwines with content learning represented by Standard 4-ELD SS.
-An example of this is found in Lesson 10, Text 3, news article where texting is the topic of focus.
-Lesson 10 includes an article from The New York Times and is reflective of content connection to social studies with a map of the United States outlining states with high rates of text-to-911 statistics.
+The Close Reading Text for English 3D Language Launch Volume 1 provides an example of how ELD-SI intertwines with content learning represented by Standard 4-ELD SS.
+An example of this is found in Lesson 1: On the Map where students are asked to view a video about maps and participate in extended learning activities to build on the knowledge gained.